Andy4495/HCMS39xx/README.md

 The library was specifically tested with a single HCMS-3964 display (4 character, 0.2", orange), but should work with other displays in the either the 29xx or 39xx series.
 It should also work with multiple displays cascaded together.

+## Comparison With LedDisplay Library

+This library provides similar functionality as the [LedDisplay library][5].
+The following summarizes the main differences:

+- HCMS39xx does not inherit from the Print class.
+  - HCMS39xx requires less flash and RAM
+  - HCMS39xx does not support cursor functionality
+  - HCMS39xx does not suport scrolling functionality, but the serial nature of loading the pixel data into the chip makes scrolling simple to implement outside of the library.
+- HCMS39xx supports controlling the _blank_ and _osc_ pins.
+- HCMS39xx supports the display sleep functionality.
+- HCMS39xx supports the LED display current control functionality.
+- HCMS39xx supports the external oscillator prescale settings
+- HCMS39xx more elegantly supports simultaneous mode
+  - LedDisplay has a method to use simultaneous mode when writing control registers, but it serially writes all the chips to enable the mode, thereby defeating the purpose of simultaneous mode.

 ## Usage

 _Be sure to review the example sketch included with the library._